Radicals of Lie-solvable Novikov algebras: Nil Novikov Algebras

-There is the open question if the extension of r-nil algebra by a r-nil algebra is a r-nil algebra in the class of Novikov algebra.
-If the answer is positive, then there would exist a nilradical in the class of Novikov algebras.
+The question of whether every extension of an r-nil algebra by an r-nil algebra is again r-nil remains open in the class of Novikov algebras.
+An affirmative answer to this question would imply the existence of a nilradical in the class of Novikov algebras.

-\section{Lie-solvable Novikov algebras}
+\section{Lie-solvable Novikov Algebras}